-Handling customer complaints is something that many businesses struggle with; however, it costs much more in time, money, and effort to gain new customers then it does to retain an existing one.
-While effectively communicating with an unsatisfied customer can be difficult, these five tips will help you handle complaints with confidence.
+Handling customer complaints can be hard.
+However, it costs more time, money, and effort to gain new customers then it does to retain an existing one.
+These five tips will help you handle complaints with confidence.

 The attitude you have going into an issue has a large effect on the way that you will react.
 It’s really important to keep an open mind, stay calm and under no circumstances go on the defensive.

 Body language is a powerful form of communication that extends to demeanour, facial expressions, and even posture.
 You can be saying all the right things but convey the exact opposite with your body language.
 Here are a few ways you can communicate effectively without words.

 Make eye contact with the customer

 Nod occasionally to show that you are listening and understand the problem

 Stand or sit up straight - you don’t want to appear disinterested, bored or tired

 Of course, for some companies, complaints may not be dealt with face-to-face; instead they will be handled over the phone.
 You might think that in this instance you don’t need to worry so much about body language - after all the customer can’t see you!
 Nevertheless, they will pick up a lot from your tone of voice; again here, you don’t want to sound disinterested, bored or tired.